Troon F.C.: Tenants

 The very first tenants of Portland Park were Troon Athletic who opened the ground in 1923 and played here until the outbreak of Second World War saw their closure in 1940.

 Troon F.C. have called Portland Park home since their formation ahead of the 1946–47 season right up to present day, but other teams have utilised Portland Park on a regular basis.

-Since their founding in 2013, the Troon Under-19 side have used Portland Park for the majority of their home matches and between 2004-12 Troon Ladies were also based at Portland, playing their matches on a Sunday afternoon.
+Since their founding in 2013, the Troon Under-19 side have used Portland Park for the majority of their home matches and between 2004 and 2012 Troon Ladies were also based at Portland, playing their matches on a Sunday afternoon.
 An amateur side called Troon Academicals F.C., consisting of Troon F.C. supporters, played their matches on a Saturday morning at Portland Park between 2009 and 2012 before investment in the playing surface saw non-Troon F.C. participation on the park reduced as a preventative measure.

 The first non-football activity seen at Portland Park was when American Football side West Coast Trojans took up residence in 2011.
 With games taking place on a Sunday, the Trojans stayed for two seasons, moving to Glasgow.

 Famous visitors

 Pelé and Brazil

-Edson Arantes do Nascimento (better known worldwide as Pelé) once graced the hallowed turf at Portland Park, Troon.

-In a training camp to acclimatise the players ahead of the 1966 FIFA World Cup, Brazil (with Garrincha, Jairzinho, Gérson, Tostão, Zito) stayed at the Marine Hotel in Troon & the team trained at our very own Portland Park.

-Brazil played Scotland at Hampden Park on June 25, 1966, as part of the South American side’s World Cup warm-up schedule.
-The game finished 1-1 with Stevie Chalmers scoring for Scotland in the first minute before Servilio equalised for Brazil on 15 minutes.
+Edson Arantes do Nascimento (better known worldwide as Pelé) once played at Portland Park, Troon.
+In a training camp to acclimatise the players ahead of the 1966 FIFA World Cup, Brazil (with Garrincha, Jairzinho, Gérson, Tostão, Zito) stayed at the Marine Hotel in Troon & the team trained at Portland Park.
+Brazil played Scotland at Hampden Park on June 25, 1966, as part of the South American side's World Cup warm-up schedule.
+The game finished 1–1 with Stevie Chalmers scoring for Scotland in the first minute before Servilio equalised for Brazil on 15 minutes.

 Eusébio and Portugal

 Eusébio da Silva Ferreira (most commonly known as simply Eusébio) also played at Portland Park, as his club side Benfica trained ahead of a European Cup Quarter-Final against Celtic at Parkhead on 12 November 1969.
-Eusebio’s side were to lose the match 3-0, before winning 3-0 at the Estádio da Luz in the return leg.
+Eusebio's side were to lose the match 3–0, before winning 3–0 at the Estádio da Luz in the return leg.
 Billy McNeill’s Celtic eventually progressed courtesy of a coin toss.

 Lisbon Lions

-The legendary Jock Stein brought Celtic’s European Cup winning Lisbon Lions team to Portland Park in May 1969 for a friendly match.
+The legendary Jock Stein brought Celtic's European Cup winning Lisbon Lions team to Portland Park in May 1969 for a friendly match.

-European Cup winners John Clark, Bobby Murdoch, Stevie Chalmers and Lou Macari were in the Celtic ranks that day, which the Hoops triumphed in 7-2.
+European Cup winners John Clark, Bobby Murdoch, Stevie Chalmers and Lou Macari were in the Celtic ranks that day, which the Hoops triumphed in 7–2.